 In analysing emerging and frontier market equities, we focus on three key areas.
 These are alignment, capital management, and environmental and social risk mitigation.

-Alignment: we look for companies that have consistently demonstrated management alignment with minority shareholders, ideally driven by longterm, equity-based compensation that permeates beyond the executive team.
+Alignment: we look for companies with a record of management alignment with minority shareholders, ideally one driven by long-term, equity-based compensation that permeates beyond the executive team.